waaeer/gnuplot-tail/README.md

 # gnuplot-tail
-A graphical tail utility using gnuplot to plot a dynamically changing graph. tails one or more files with (x,y) pairs and draws independed graphs on signle gnuplot canvas.
+A graphical tail utility using gnuplot to plot a dynamically changing graph. tails one or more files with (x,y) pairs and draws independed graphs on a single gnuplot canvas.

 ## Usage